ricardoCamacho1/amazonSimulator/README.md

 # amazonSimulator
-Program that simulate Amazon in C++
+Program that simulates Amazon in C++